 Mason Social House

-A casual modern American restaurant thriving in an up and coming part of Alexandria, Virginia, proves that neighborhood upstarts can find success by catering to the people with bone marrow burgers and pork belly shrimp and grits.
+A casual modern American restaurant thriving in an up-and-coming part of Alexandria, Virginia, proves that neighborhood upstarts can find success by catering to the people with bone marrow burgers and pork belly shrimp and grits.
 The craft cocktails are also impressive.

 Check out this new spin on an egg roll, which makes for a quick snack or a meal.
-It started in a food truck in D.C., but it’s morphed into a brick-and-mortar restaurant just across the river in Alexandria., Virginia.
+It started in a food truck in D.C., but it’s morphed into a brick and mortar restaurant just across the river in Alexandria, Virginia.

 Rose’s Luxury/Pineapple and Pearls

 Aaron Silverman will school you in what can be accomplished with a small and focused menu at Rose’s Luxury.
-Go for standouts such as pork sausage with habanero, peanuts and lychee and take cues from the cocktail list.
-At Silverman’s Pineapple and Pearls, expect twists on traditional dishes that will upend your expectations regarding steak, fried chicken and more.
+Go for standouts such as pork sausage with habanero, peanuts and lychee – and take cues from the cocktail list.
+At Silverman’s Pineapple and Pearls, expect twists on traditional food that will upend your expectations regarding steak, fried chicken and more.

 Get more industry intel from US Foods Restaurant Operations Consultant and Washington, D.C., insider Scott Blair at FoodFanatics.com